 KEISHOKEN Ramen Champion @ T3 Singapore Changi Airport

-Words and photography by guest blogger Frederick Goh
+Words and photography by Frederick Goh

 I am personally not exactly a soupy noodle kind of person.
 I do however have a soft spot for RAMEN and can confidently say that it is my only exception!
 So I was definitely excited in taking part in a tasting hosted by Ramen Champion at Changi Airport Terminal 3 which took place about 2 weeks back.